SMerrony/tello-desktop/README.md

 Both versions currently provide...
 * live video via mplayer (must be installed separately)
 * control from the keyboard
-* joystick control via a Dualshock 4 or Thrustmaster T-Flight flight controller
+* control via a Dualshock 4 game controller
 * flight status window

+The Gobot version also supports the Thrustmaster T-Flight flight controller.

 The tello-package version also supports picture taking, flips and a few more flight commands.